-As fall deepens, gardening is one of the last things on many people’s minds.
-If you have been thinking about starting a new garden fall is a great time to do it.
-If you get your new garden spot set up now in the fall it will be ready for planting early in the spring and everything will get off to a good start.
-So here are 5 things you should remember when starting a new garden:
+If you have been thinking about starting a new garden now is a great time to do it.
+Gardening can be a rewarding and tasty hobby.
+Here are 5 things you should remember when starting a new garden:

 We have a big garden!
-Our garden takes up almost half our back yard and is over 900 square feet.
+Our garden takes up almost half of our backyard and is over 900 square feet.
 It’s a lot of work but we love it and working in the garden is therapy for us.
 But we started out small.
 Our first garden, only 3 years after we were married, consisted of a small patch of strawberries.
-As the years went on we slowly added a small garden plot that grew in size each year as we decided we wanted more an more of our own veggies.
+As the years went on we slowly added a small garden plot that grew in size each year as we decided we wanted more and more of our own veggies.
 But the key was we started small!

 Stay away from fences, houses, trees and large shrubs.
-It is fine to locate your garden on the south side of any structure there will be lots of sun there.
-The south side of trees can sometimes be problematic as they trees will over hang the garden and shade it any way.
+It is fine to locate your garden on the south side of any structure, there will be lots of sun there.
+The south side of trees can sometimes be problematic as the trees will overhang the garden and shade it anyway.
 Now I know what I’m asking might be kind of hard, especially if you have a small yard like us.
 So do your best, but be sure to locate your new garden in the sunniest spot in the yard.